 Causes of PMS weight gain

-How to manage weight gain before period
+How to manage weight gain before your period

-- fatty foods
+- Salty foods

 When does period weight gain go away?